Learn about business insurance requirements and the most common policies for nurses in Texas.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by nurses in Texas, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

-Texas state law does not mandate employers to carry workers’ compensation coverage, though “non-subscribers” are required to report their status to the state workers’ comp agency.
+Texas state law does not require employers to carry workers’ compensation coverage, though “non-subscribers” are required to report their status to the state workers’ comp agency.

 General liability insurance is the foundation of a nurse’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

-Texas state law does not mandate employers to carry workers’ compensation coverage, though “non-subscribers” are required to report their status to the state workers’ comp agency.
-However, if you slip and break an arm in your office, or injure your back lifting a patient, you can turn to your workers’ comp policy to help pay your medical bills and lost wages.
+Texas state law does not require employers to carry workers’ compensation insurance, though “non-subscribers” are required to report their status to the state workers’ comp agency.

 Insureon’s industry-leading technology helps nurses in Texas save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in Texas and can answer your questions as you consider coverage.